deepily/genie-in-the-box/README.md

 #### DISCLAIMER

 This [Genie-in-the-box project](https://www.linkedin.com/pulse/ai-virtual-prosthesis-how-i-created-genie-box-myself-r-p-ruiz)
-is currently an **_extremely_** large set of working sketches which I am currently organizing & tidying up so that I can collaborate with others.
+is currently an **_extremely_** large set of working sketches which I am actively organizing & tidying up so that I can collaborate with others.

 So, I'm not there yet, _obviously_.
 But I'm working on it and getting closer every day.